NoelV11/NoelV11/README.md

 - Worked with tools used in SOC Analyst environments - like WireShark,Yara,Impacket,Virus Total and Cuckoo Sandbox

-- Threat Intelligence - Expeirenced with tools like Maltego,iplogger,VirusTotal and Project Hades
+- Threat Intelligence - Expeirenced with tools like AlienVaultX, Microsoft Threat Modelling tool, Project Hades and VirusTotal

-- OSINT
+- OSINT - Worked with tools like Maltego and Hunchly.io

 - Blogging and Content Writing